 On a Sunday Morning, we started driving from our home in Panaji.
 It was a perfect setting.
 The rain was pouring.
 Kishore Kumar was singing the perfect road trip songs.
 It almost felt that music composers knew the rhythm of rainfall would take the magic of these songs to another level.

-We knew there would be many waterfalls hidden in the foliage of the Western Ghats on Konkan coast.
+We knew there would be many waterfalls hidden in the foliage of the Western Ghats on the way during our road trip.
 Our eyes were searching for them and what a treat we got!

-A road sign about 60 km from Sawantwadi indicated that there is a waterfall called Savdav.
-A few km down the road we another board guided us to the 6 km detour for the Savdav waterfall.
+A road sign about 60 km from Sawantwadi indicated that there is a waterfall.
+A few km down the road another board guided us to the 6 km detour for the Savdav waterfall.
 We started driving on the road leading to the waterfall.
-No other boards followed and we kept driving on the single lane but a beautiful road in the hope that waterfall will make an appearance soon.
+No other boards followed and we kept driving on the single-lane but the beautiful road in the hope that the waterfall will make an appearance soon.
 After a while, we saw some travelers coming back all drenched and we knew we are not too far from the Savdav waterfalls.

-Watch the video of Savdav waterfalls, listen to the roaring sound it creates.
+Watch the video of the waterfalls, and listen to the roaring sound it creates.

 We again started driving towards our destination of the day – Ganpatipule.

 Barring the gray of the road and the melancholic gray of the sky, it was all green all around us.
 The paddy fields had their own shade of green that competed with the green of coconut trees.
 The Stones and pavements decided not to be left behind – they also covered themselves in fresh green moss.

 Another signboard vaguely mentioned Rajpur Ganga.
 We had no idea what it meant, but since it was a brown signboard we kept our eyes open.
 Suddenly we saw a huge waterfall pass by.
 We stopped, reversed, and parked our car next to the bikes strategically parked in front of the waterfall.